UniBreakfast/node-web-server-with-stuff/README.md

 - The client must send a cookie named `key` with the value matching the `ADMIN_KEY` environment variable (customizable via an `.env` file).
 - This provides access levels other than `guest`.
 - Handlers with `access: 'guest'` are available without any access checks.
-- If key is incorrect or missing, the endpoint will respond with `unauthorized`.
+- If the key is incorrect or missing, the endpoint will respond with `unauthorized`.

 ### Access Levels